-2017

-Electricity increase of 0.5 %

-Thermal energy increase of 1.0 %

-Natural gas reduction of 24.5 %
+Thermal energy reduction of 7.9 % Natural gas reduction of 32.2 %

 Savings were made in fixed and mobile networks as a result of projects to replace technology with more modern and more efficient equipment; however, the roll-out of new equipment, delivering a fundamental increase of connection speed for hundreds of thousands of households in fixed networks, and the construction of a national new generation mobile network (LTE/4G) resulted in a net increase in electricity consumption.
 At data centres, the increase in electricity consumption was caused by an increase in the occupancy rate, driven by new customers.
+The energy efficiency coefficient decreased, which is caused by the higher effectiveness of electricity consumption in a relation to the amount of provided services.
+Reduction of thermal energy and natural gas consumption was driven by reduction of total number of occupied areas, rented spaces and grouping of some technological equipment altogether.

-The consumption of fuels in 2017 was as follows: the consumption of diesel for back-up power sources (generators) was 16.7 thousand litres, a year-on-year increase of 5 %.
+The consumption of fuels in 2018 was as follows: the consumption of diesel for back-up power sources (generators) was 24.1 thousand litres, a year-on-year increase of 44.3 %.
 This consumption is based on the need to ensure national operation of fixed and mobile networks in the case of power failure (e.g. as a consequence of faults or inclement weather), where savings cannot be the primary priority.
-Total consumption of fuels for means of transport rose by 19 % year-on-year to 862 thousand litres.
-Average consumption in 2017 was 5.99 litres per 100 km (0.07 I higher than in 2016).
-These results reflect the increasing number of service vehicles and the higher kilometre distance travelled - 14.4 million km in 2017, 18 % more year-on-year.
-The cause of this is the increase in the volume of work driven by ongoing insourcing of operational units dedicated to the repair, maintenance and construction of telecommunication networks throughout the country.
+Consumption of fuels for means of transport reached the level of 1,352,728 litres, which represents the year-on-year increase of 56.9 %.
+These results reflect the insourcing of some external services hence the increasing number of service vehicles and the higher kilometre distance travelled - 21.9 million km in 2018.
+Cause of this is the increase in the volume of work driven by the increase of the number of the employees working in operational units dedicated to the repair, maintenance and construction of telecommunication networks throughout the country.